Use output_schema when you want TinyFish to return the final run result in a predictable JSON shape.

-The same rules apply across the REST API, SDKs, CLI, and MCP integrations as they all forward to the same API validator.
+The same rules apply across the REST API, SDKs, CLI, Playground, and MCP integrations as they all forward to the same API validator.

 Example